Paul Davis Restoration of Cleveland Metro

 Install a Waterproofing System

 Install an interior drainage system to keep water away from your basement.
 An interior floor drain connects to a sump pump, draining along the foundation joint where your basement floor meets.
 Sump pumps are at the lowest part of the basement and help drain the area from joints, where most water leakage occurs.
-Another option is what is called weeping tile which is a porous pipe that is used for underground water collection or discharge.
+Another option is weeping tile, which is a porous pipe used for underground water collection or discharge.

 Contact Paul Davis for Emergency Flooding Needs

-Our team of qualified experts can access and fix any repairs needed.
-Our emergency service professionals can inform you about preventative sewer drain measures to keep any heavy rain away from your home.
+Our team of qualified experts can access and fix any needed repairs.
+Our emergency service professionals can also inform you about preventative sewer drain measures to keep heavy rain away from your home.

 Your home piping relies on how well you maintain your plumbing system and sewers.
 It’s advantageous to work with a trusted team that can help you take preventative measures for any emergency help you may need.